sigstore/gitsign/cmd/gitsign-credential-cache/README.md

 - If you're running on a shared system
   - if other admins have access to the cache socket they can access your keys.
 - If you're running in an environment that has ambient OIDC credentials (e.g.
-  GCE/GKE, AWS, GitHub Actions, etc.) - Gitsign will automatically use the environment's OIDC credentials.
+  GCE/GKE, AWS, GitHub Actions, etc.), Gitsign will automatically use the environment's OIDC credentials.
 You don't need caching.

 If you understand the risks, read on!

 ## What's stored in the cache

 - Ephemeral Private Key
 - Fulcio Code Signing certificate + chain

-Data is stored keyed to your Git working directory (i.e. different repo paths will cache different keys)
+All data is stored in memory, keyed to your Git working directory (i.e. different repo paths will cache different keys)

+The data that is cached would allow any user with access to sign artifacts as you, until the signing certificate expires, typically in ten minutes.

 ## Usage